A Functional MD Explains Why Taking A Cold Shower Is A+ For Immunity

 Do cold showers really support immunity?

 Of course, much more research is necessary before we make a clear connection.
-But cold showers and their link to health are nothing new: If you're familiar with the "Iceman," Wim Hof, perhaps you know his stance on an icy spray: He touts "cold therapy" as helpful for managing inflammation, improving sleep, easing pain, and alleviating anxiety and depression.
+But cold showers and their link to health are nothing new: If you're familiar with the "Iceman," Wim Hof, perhaps you know his stance on an icy spray: He touts "cold therapy" as helpful for managing inflammation2, improving sleep3, easing pain4, and alleviating anxiety and depression5.

 Functional medicine doctor Frank Lipman, M.D., author of The New Rules of Aging Well, is also on board, specifically for longevity reasons.
 "These little short bursts of stress stimulate longevity genes in your body," he shares on the mindbodygreen podcast.
 "Fasting is one way, but temperatures are another way—a sauna to a cold plunge or a cold shower."